top of page

 A few months later I made a last-minute decision, took a scholarship opportunity in St. Louis, and totally forgot about that dream.

-A few more years spent spiritually bankrupt and suffering, I came crying back to the yoga mat seeking relief....and found it!
+I got in my car, checked my phone, and that feeling disappeared.
+I spent a few more years spiritually bankrupt and suffering before I came crying back to the yoga mat seeking relief....and thank god, I found it!

 So, welcome!